kiiskila-bcgov/fc-madr/docs/adr/20250212-architecture-for-the-icm-error-lookup-tool.md

 ### Confirmation

-The implementation can be confirmed through:
+The implementation of the "JSON Export Architecture" (Option 1), can be confirmed through:

 1. Successful setup of the JSON export process from Klamm
 2. Verification of the GitHub Actions workflow for automated data updates